 A: Under special circumstances, AFP may allow a deferral from the current testing window to the next window with no additional fee.
 Special circumstances must immediately precede or coincide with the administration of the exam.
 All such circumstances must include supporting documentation, such as a doctor's note.
 Approval of a deferral request is granted on a case-by-case basis.
-Deferrals are permitted on once per new application.
+Deferrals are permitted only once per new application.

 If you are unable to take the exam(s) in the window for which you have registered and do not qualify for a deferral then you can register for a future window by submitting a re-registration form and fee.

 Q: Can I pay a fee and transfer my registration to the next testing window?

 A: In order to simplify the registration process, AFP has eliminated transfers and reduced re-registration (formerly re-examination) fees beginning April 1, 2019.